edgartl/gitBasicTree/README.txt

-This project is seriously awesome, you guys.
+This project is seriously and TOTALLY  awesome, you guys.

 This project will help students learn about working with Git repositories.